LINOSNCHENA/JAVA-Concurrent-programming-and-OOP/READMe.md

-# SAMPLE HACKERTHON TASKS IN CONCUREENT PROGRAMMING
+# SAMPLE TASKS IN CONCUREENT PROGRAMMING

 The application is a collection of some of the various important aspect in Java programming paradign.
-The follwing are the ten identified tasks

 1. Access Modifies & packages
 2. Abstract and Interface definitions